JaapSuter/jaapsuter.github.com/_posts/2009-4-29-garbage-collection.markdown

   <span class="type-xxl">Collection</span>
 ---

-On the [Sweng GameDev](http://lists.midnightryder.com/listinfo.cgi/sweng-gamedev-midnightryder.com "Software Engineering, as it applies to Game Developers") mailing list, Gil wrote...
+Quoting from a post to the [Sweng GameDev](http://lists.midnightryder.com/listinfo.cgi/sweng-gamedev-midnightryder.com "Software Engineering, as it applies to Game Developers") mailing list...

-> Seems like the death of C/C++ has been proclaimed for at least 20 years.
-The proposed
+> Seems like the death of C/C++ has been proclaimed for at
-> benefits of higher level languages strike me as naive and
+> least 20 years.
+The proposed benefits of higher level
+> languages strike me as naive and theoretical.
+In practice
-> theoretical.
-In practice those benefits don't materialize, in my experience anyway."
+> those benefits don't materialize, in my experience anyway.
 >
-> Let me just pick on one thing today: *Garbage collection*.
+> Let me just pick on one thing today; garbage collection.
 Having made big-budget commercial games both with and without garbage
 > collection, in my experience, these are myths:
 >
->   * Myth: C++ does not "support" garbage collection.
+>   1. C++ does not 'support' garbage collection.
->   * Myth: Garbage collection reduces bugs.
+>   2. Garbage collection reduces bugs.
->   * Myth: Garbage collection saves development time.
+>   3. Garbage collection saves development time.

-He continues:
+Continuing:

 > To me, "ownership and lifetime" is an important concept in software engineering.
 When is something
 > created, when is it destroyed and what higher level object is accountable for it?
 Garbage collection